TedVu/subscription-plus/README.md

 ## Bug list

-1. The app navigation is missing in small screen.
+1. The app navigation is missing on small screen.

 ## Features